cocotb/cocotb/docs/source/library_reference.rst

 .. envvar:: COCOTB_PDB_ON_EXCEPTION

+    Type: :ref:`env-boolean`

+    Default: :py:data:`False`

     If defined, cocotb will drop into the Python debugger (:mod:`pdb`) if a test fails with an exception.
     See also the :ref:`troubleshooting-attaching-debugger-python` subsection of :ref:`troubleshooting-attaching-debugger`.

 .. envvar:: COCOTB_ATTACH

+    Type: :ref:`env-integer`

     In order to give yourself time to attach a debugger to the simulator process before it starts to run, you can set the environment variable :envvar:`COCOTB_ATTACH` to a pause time value in seconds.